OleSkaar/Plunder/Index/Classes/Paragon.md

 ]-->

 ### Lead the charge
-If you move and attack an enemy on your turn, you may Rally as a bonus action.
-Anyone affected by this Rally can ignore one condition until the end of combat (once per combat).
+If you move and attack an enemy in the same round, you may Rally as a bonus action.
+Anyone affected by this Rally can ignore one condition until the end of combat This ability can only be used once per combat.

 ### Oathbind
 If you publicly swear an oath to complete a quest, you will be bound to it.
 While you are bound, when you make a dice roll that will directly help complete the quest, you may instead decide the result of the roll.
 Once you’ve used this ability to decide a roll, you can’t do so again until you’ve seen the light of a new day.
 ### Marshal